University and college transfer students

 Secondary school transcripts are not required for admission consideration.
 Visit each program page for specific admission requirements and transfer details:

 - Health Administration Degree Completion

 - Nursing Post-Diploma Degree Completion

-- Occupational Health and Safety Two-Year Diploma to Degree Pathway
+- Occupational Health and Safety 2-Year Diploma to Degree Pathway

-- Occupational Health and Safety Two-Year Program for University Graduates
+- Occupational Health and Safety 2-Year Program for University Graduates

-- Public Health Two-Year Program for University Graduates
+- Public Health 2-Year Program for University Graduates

 - Retail Management Direct Entry

-- Social Work Advanced Standing (full-time, entry to 2nd year; part-time entry to 3rd year)
+- Social Work Advanced Standing (full-time, entry to second year; part-time entry to third year)

 - Urban and Regional Planning (Degree Completion and Post-Baccalaureate)

-If you are intending to transfer within the Arts, Engineering or Science programs (e.g. Criminology to Philosophy, Civil Engineering to Mechanical Engineering, Biology to Medical Physics, etc.) consult your Program Department regarding a program/plan change.
+To change your plan or major (e.g. Criminology to Philosophy, Civil Engineering to Mechanical Engineering, Biology to Medical Physics, etc.) visit MyServiceHub Support for instructions.

-Some programs may specify non-academic requirements for admission (e.g. portfolio, admission essay, interview, audition, etc.).
+- Some programs may specify non-academic requirements for admission (e.g. portfolio, interview, audition, etc.).
 Visit the applicable program page for requirements, submissions dates and procedures.

-If your application to transfer programs is approved, you will not be required to apply for transfer credits.
-Visit Internal TMU Course Transfers for more information about TMU courses and Advisement Reports.
+- You don’t need to apply for transfer credits for courses completed at TMU.
+Visit Internal TMU Course Transfers for more information about TMU courses and advisement reports.

-Courses completed prior to starting your new program will not be included in the calculation of your cumulative grade point average.
+- Courses completed prior to starting your new program won’t be included in the calculation of your cumulative grade point average.

 Your complete academic history is considered in our review of your application.
 This includes all secondary and post-secondary studies, and any courses currently in progress.
 You must declare all secondary and post-secondary institutions you’ve attended and you must submit transcripts from each institution.
 Secondary school transcripts aren’t required if you’re applying to one of our formal pathways.